Insolvency rejected due to lack of assets

 If the director unlawfully takes company assets or uses them for personal purposes, this could be considered a criminal offense.

-Managing directors have certain supervisory and care obligations towards the company and its creditors.
-If these obligations are violated and damage is caused, legal consequences could follow.
+Managing directors have certain supervisory and due diligence duties toward the company and its creditors.
+If these duties are violated and damage is caused, legal consequences could follow.

 Legal Notice: